Cosme Damián Churruca

-Cosme Damián de Churruca y Elorza (27 September 1761 – 21 October 1805) was a Basque Spanish noble, admiral of the Royal Spanish Armada, naval scientist and Mayor of Motrico.
+Cosme Damián de Churruca y Elorza (27 September 1761 – 21 October 1805) was a Spanish Navy officer and politician.
 During the Battle of Trafalgar, he was the commander of the ship of the line San Juan Nepomuceno which he defended to his death.

 Biography

-Churruca was born in Mutriku, he was the fourth son of Francisco de Churruca, mayor of the town.
+Churruca was born in Mutriku, he was the fourth son of Francisco de Churruca, Basque mayor of the town.
 He received his early years education in the Seminary of Burgos, initially thinking of becoming a priest.
 Then, he entered the School of Bergara where he would become member of Royal Basque Society of Friends of the Country until his death.
-After finishing his studies, inspired by the adventures of his relative José Antonio de Gaztañeta, he joined the Naval Academy of Cadiz in 1776, and got his degree in the Naval Academy of Ferrol in 1778, becoming a naval officer.
+After finishing his studies, inspired by the adventures of his relative José Antonio de Gaztañeta, he joined the Naval Academy of Cádiz in 1776, and got his degree in the Naval Academy of Ferrol in 1778, becoming a naval officer.

 In 1781, Churruca, as an officer of the Spanish Navy, performed heroically in a siege of Gibraltar under the command of Ignacio María de Álava, earning a distinguished reputation for his services.
 In 1805, just a few months before his death, Churruca married María Dolores Ruiz de Apodaca, niece of Juan Ruiz de Apodaca, naval officer and viceroy of New Spain.